manupptr/AWS-Cloud/README.md

       - run: aws cloudformation describe-stack-events --stack-name mycfnstack
 ```

-when we run the above workflow in the actions in github.The above workflow creates a stack in cloudformation and describes the stack-events

 Task: creation of vpc with 1 private and public subnets attached to 1 public and private route tables and allowing traffic of private subnet from NAT gateway and internet gateway to public subnet